nowatermelon/skyrim/README.md

 Additionally, it supports both **English and Chinese**.
 Although I've found the communities to be quite different, the cultural blending is a fascinating aspect.

+It's not perfect and could probably be polished until the day The Elder Scrolls VI comes out.
+All ideas are welcome!

 ---

 ## System Requirements